 Concrete, a versatile material can be easily mixed and poured with a little know-how.
 Once set it is a robust and structurally sound material set for a lifetime.
 However, if you need to adjust, move or even remove concrete it is a completely different story!
 Concrete cutting involves some professional techniques and specialist machinery you’re likely to need to employ to deal with this material safely and effectively.

 The concrete cutting industry deals with 3 main types of activity, either sawing, drilling or grinding with variants of each depending on the specific outcome required.
 In this summary article, we’ll outline each and why it makes sense to seek professional help whenever you need to adjust this material we know and love as concrete.

-- Hand saws – manoeuvrable saws used in hard to access spaces or on oddly shaped scructures.
+- Hand saws – maneuverable saws used in hard to access spaces or on oddly shaped structures.

 - Track-mounted saws come into play when a precision cut is needed.
 Such as creating an opening for a new window or door.